Makhila Ainciart Bergara Basque stick made traditionally, by hand and made to measure

 • English

-• A traditional Basque stick, the makhila or makila symbolizes a whole way of living, thinking, honoring.
-Elegant, practical, formidable, decorative and defense object, distinctive sign or walking companion, it is an essential element of Basque sensibility.
+• A traditional Basque staff, the makhila or makila symbolizes a whole way of living, thinking, and honoring.
+Elegant, practical, formidable, an object of decoration as well as defense, a distinctive sign or walking companion, it is an essential element of Basque sensibility.

 "Makhila" (or makila) means "the stick" in the Basque language.